Teaching Commons > Teaching Guides > Course Design > The Syllabus

 The Dean of Students Office (DOS) promotes student learning and ethical decision making in an inclusive and validating environment.
 Utilizing a comprehensive approach to student advocacy that is informed by DePaul’s Catholic, Vincentian, and urban mission, the office collaborates with students, staff, faculty, parents and community partners to support students in reaching their academic and personal success.

 The Dean of Students Office is primarily responsible for administering and adjudicating violations of the Code of Student Responsibility at DePaul University.
-Additionally, the office provides the administrative withdrawal and absence notification process, and can help students identify campus and community resources in times of personal and/or family crises and medical emergencies.
+Additionally, the office can help students identify campus and community resources in times of personal and/or family crises and medical emergencies.

 You can contact the Dean of Students Office by calling (773) 325-7290 or emailing deanofstudents@depaul.edu.
 In cases of emergency, please call the Department of Public Safety at (773) 325-7777.